bruno-/fiber_scheduler/README.md

 end
 ```

-Currently the opposite doesn't work:
+Note that currently the opposite doesn't work:

 ```ruby
 FiberScheduler do